-Dr. Drona Rasali is the Director, Population Health Surveillance & Epidemiology at BCCDC, Provincial Health Services Authority (PHSA) since 2012 and is an Adjunct Professor at the UBC School of Population and Public Health.
+Dr. Drona Rasali is a BCCDC Investigator Emeritus and was the former director of Population Health Surveillance & Epidemiology at BCCDC.
+He is also an adjunct professor at the UBC School of Population & Public Health.

-Dr. Drona Rasali is Director, Population Health Surveillance & Epidemiology at BCCDC, Provincial Health Services Authority (PHSA) since 2012 and is an Adjunct Professor at the UBC School of Population and Public Health since 2020.
-He was Provincial Chronic Disease Epidemiologist at the Saskatchewan Ministry of Health (2005-2012) and held the position of Adjunct Professor, Faculty of Kinesiology and Health Studies, University of Regina (2009-2019).
-He received designation, Fellow of American College of Epidemiology (FACE) in 2014.
-He had served as a doctor of veterinary medicine and senior scientist the Government of Nepal from 1980 to 1999.
+Dr. Drona Rasali was Provincial Chronic Disease Epidemiologist at the Saskatchewan Ministry of Health (2005-2012) and held the position of adjunct professor in the Faculty of Kinesiology and Health Studies at the University of Regina (2009-2019).
+He received the designation of Fellow of the American College of Epidemiology (FACE) in 2014.
+He also served as a doctor of veterinary medicine and senior scientist in the Government of Nepal from 1980 to 1999.

-He earned his PhD degree from the University of Manitoba studying quantitative genetics, genetic diseases, epidemiology and bioinformatics.
-He received his veterinary medicine degree in India, Master’s degree in genetics and related health sciences from the Philippines and post-graduate trainings in Australia and UK.
+Dr. Rosali earned his PhD from the University of Manitoba, studying quantitative genetics, genetic diseases, epidemiology and bioinformatics.
+He received his veterinary medicine degree in India, master's degree in genetics and related health sciences from the Philippines and post-graduate trainings in Australia and UK.

-Dr. Rasali has authored or co-authored over 100 articles in the peer-reviewed and grey literature in the wide range of fields,
+Dr. Rasali has authored or co-authored over 100 articles in the peer-reviewed and grey literature in many fields.

-For a list of selected publications, see 1) PubMed; 2) BCCDC PPH Surveillance Reports & Resources; 3) Government of Canada website, 4) FAO Agris Database.
+For selected publications, see PubMed, BCCDC PPH Surveillance Reports & Resources, Government of Canada website, and FAO Agris Database.